Reading Images

 • Data Uri

-• Intervention Image Instance
+• Intervention Image Instance (instance of Intervention\Image\Image)

 • Driver-specific image (instance of GDImage or Imagick)

-To decode the raw input data, you can optionally specify a decoding strategy with the second parameter.
+To decode the input data, you can optionally specify a decoding strategy with the second parameter.
 This can be an array of class names or objects of decoders to be processed in sequence.
 In this case, the input must be decodedable with one of the decoders passed.
 It is also possible to pass a single object or class name of a decoder.

 All decoders that implement the DecoderInterface::class can be passed.
 Usually a selection of classes of the namespace Intervention\Image\Decoders.